-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS Page 34

-35

-INFORMATION ABOUT THE COMPANIES SPECIAL MEETING OF SOUTHERN UNION STOCKHOLDERS 38

-SPECIAL MEETING OF SOUTHERN UNION STOCKHOLDERS PROPOSAL 1 - THE MERGER 43

-General General 43

-Background of the Merger 43

-Southern Union's Reasons for the Merger; Recommendation of the Southern Union Special Committee and the Southern Union Board 58

-Support Agreement 63

-Opinion of Southern Union's Financial Advisors 64

-Forward-Looking Financial Information Related to Southern Union 79

-ETE's Reasons for the Merger 80

-Security Ownership of Certain Beneficial Owners and Management 81

-Interests of Southern Union's Executive Officers and Directors in the Merger 83

-ETE Board Following the Merger 92

-Manner and Procedure for Exchanging Southern Union Shares 92

-Regulatory Approvals Required for the Merger 93

-Expected Timing of the Merger 93

-No ETE Unitholder Approval 93

-Appraisal Rights 94

-Merger Expenses, Fees and Costs 97

-Accounting Treatment 97

-Material U.S. Federal Income Tax Consequences 97

-NYSE Listing of ETE Common Units 98

-Delisting and Deregistration of Southern Union Common Stock 98

-Litigation Relating to the Merger 98

-THE MERGER AGREEMENT 100

-The Merger 100

-Closing; Effective Time 100

-Directors and Officers 101

-Merger Sub Contribution 101

-Merger Consideration 101

-Dissenting Shares 102

-Election Procedures 102

-Exchange of Shares 103

-Representations and Warranties 104

-Definition of Material Adverse Effect 106

-Conduct of Business Pending the Merger 107

-Mutual Access 111

-Non-Solicitation by Southern Union 111

-Other Covenants and Agreements 114

-Obligations with Respect to this Document and Southern Union Stockholder Meeting 115

-Employee Equity-Based Awards 115
+CALITIONA DV CTATEMENT DECARDING FORWARD I COVING CTATEMENTS Page 2.4 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS NICORMATION A POLIT THE COMPANIES 34 INFORMATION ABOUT THE COMPANIES SPECIAL MEETING OF SOLUTION AND STOCKHOLDERS 35 SPECIAL MEETING OF SOUTHERN UNION STOCKHOLDERS PROPOSAL 1.
+THE MERCER 38 PROPOSAL 1 - THE MERGER 43 General Productive of the Margar 43 Background of the Merger 43 Southern Union's Reasons for the Merger; Recommendation of the Southern Union Special Committee and the Southern Union Board 57 Support Agreement Online of Southern Union's Financial Advisory 63 Opinion of Southern Union's Financial Advisors 63 Forward-Looking Financial Information Related to Southern Union 79 ETE's Reasons for the Merger 80 Security Ownership of Certain Beneficial Owners and Management 81 Interests of Southern Union's Executive Officers and Directors in the Merger 83 ETE Board Following the Merger 92 Manner and Procedure for Exchanging Southern Union Shares 92 Regulatory Approvals Required for the Merger 93 Expected Timing of the Merger 93 No ETE Unitholder Approval 93 Appraisal Rights Mark Francisco Control of the Con 94 Merger Expenses, Fees and Costs 97 Accounting Treatment Manyiel H.S.
+Federal Jacobs True Conservations 97 Material U.S. Federal Income Tax Consequences 97 NYSE Listing of ETE Common Units Deliving and Development of Southern Union Common Stark 98 Delisting and Deregistration of Southern Union Common Stock Lititation Polating to the Manager 98 Litigation Relating to the Merger THE MERCER ACREMENTS 98 THE MERGER AGREEMENT 100 The Merger 100 Closing; Effective Time Diversity and Officers 100 Directors and Officers Mark School Contribution 101 Merger Sub Contribution 101 Merger Consideration Discrete Characteristics 101 Dissenting Shares 102 Election Procedures The latest of Glassian Control of Glassian Co 102 Exchange of Shares 103 Representations and Warranties Definition of Material Advance Effort 104 Definition of Material Adverse Effect 106 Conduct of Business Pending the Merger 107 Mutual Access New Collection by Court and Union 111 Non-Solicitation by Southern Union 111 Other Covenants and Agreements Obligations with Department to this Department and Southern Union Stockholder Marting 114 Obligations with Respect to this Document and Southern Union Stockholder Meeting Employee Equity-Based Awards 115 115